 - Select an independent Certified Public Accountant (CPA).
 Bonding agents will require financial statements of your company prepared by an independent accountant.
 Fiscal-year-end and six-month financial statements will be submitted regularly to your bonding agent.

 The New Jersey Economic Development Authority runs a program that helps small businesses prepare to apply for surety bonds.

-If you wish to familiarize yourself with the types of forms that may be required to become a State contractor, you may visit the DPP forms page.
-However, vendor’s should be aware that these are the forms required for goods and services contracting with DPP and are likely not the totality of the forms required by other contracting State entities.
+To familiarize yourself with the types of forms that may be required to become a State contractor, you may visit the DPP forms page.
+However, vendors should be aware that these are the forms required for goods and services contracting with DPP and are likely all of the forms required by other contracting State entities.